-2012: Eight 9-hour fishing periods in Zones 4-5 with weekly landing limits: of three white sturgeon per vessel during August 12 through August 24; and five white sturgeon per vessel during August 26 through August 29.

-2013: Eight 9-hour fishing periods in Zones 4-5 with weekly landing limits of four white sturgeon per vessel during August 11 through August 29.

-Late Fall

-Fisheries occur during mid-September through the end of October and include both salmon- and sturgeondirected fisheries.
-Salmon seasons vary depending on run sizes and available impacts for listed species.
-Target Chinook and/or coho fisheries occur throughout the late fall timeframe while target sturgeon seasons most often occur during October, if sturgeon remain available on the quota.
+Late Fall Fisheries occur during mid-September through the end of October and include both salmon- and sturgeon-directed fisheries Salmon seasons vary depending on run sizes and available impacts for listed species.
+Target Chinook and/or coho fisheri occur throughout the late fall timeframe while target sturgeon seasons most often occur during October, if sturgeon rema available on the quota.
 1997-2000: Target fall sturgeon seasons occurred.
 2001: Sturgeon sales prohibited in late-fall due to high landings earlier in the year.

-2002: A five white sturgeon per day per vessel possession and sales limit was in effect for nearly the entire late fall season except for the final 3-day fishing period when sturgeon possession and sales were prohibited.
+2002: A five white sturgeon per day per vessel possession and sales limit was in effect for nearly the entire late fall sease except for the final 3-day fishing period when sturgeon possession and sales were prohibited.
 2003: Sturgeon possession and sales limits ranged from three to nine per vessel per week.

-2004: Sturgeon possession and sales limit of five white sturgeon per vessel per week was in place for most of the late fall period, but was increased to ten fish during the final three fishing periods.
+2004: Sturgeon possession and sales limit of five white sturgeon per vessel per week was in place for most of the late fa period, but was increased to ten fish during the final three fishing periods.
 2005: Sturgeon possession and sales limits ranged from three to 15 fish per vessel.
 2006: White sturgeon possession and sales limits were maintained at eight white sturgeon per week per vessel when retention was allowed.

-2007: White sturgeon possession and sales limits ranged from 7-12 white sturgeon per vessel through October 5 after which white sturgeon sales in the mainstem were prohibited.
+2007: White sturggon possession and sales limits ranged from 7,12 white sturggon per vessel through October 5 ofter whi 2007: White sturgeon possession and sales limits ranged from 7-12 white sturgeon per vessel through October 5 after whi white sturgeon sales in the mainstem were prohibited.
 2008: Most fishing periods occurred in Zones 4-5, however, some fishing did occur in all or portions of Zones 1-3.
-Sturgeon sales were allowed in all periods, with weekly landing limits of 10 fish per vessel through October 3, followed by three fish landing limits thereafter.
+Sturger sales were allowed in all periods, with weekly landing limits of 10 fish per vessel through October 3, followed by three fi landing limits thereafter.
 2009: Most fishing periods occurred in Zones 4-5, however, some fishing did occur in all or portions of Zones 1-3.
-Sturgeon sales were allowed through October 23, with weekly landing limits ranging from 5-8 fish per vessel.
-Sales were prohibited after October 23.
+Sturger sales were allowed through October 23, with weekly landing limits ranging from 5-8 fish per vessel.
+Sales were prohibit after October 23.
 2010: Eleven fishing periods during September 22-October 22 with weekly landing limits of 5-8 fish per vessel.
 2011: Ten fishing periods during September 18 - October 20 with weekly landing limits of 2 -7 white sturgeon per vessel.
 2012: Sturgeon retention allowed in five (September 19-28 and October 4-5) of 15 late fall fishing periods.
-The landing limit for the first four fishing periods (three in Zones 4 - 5, and the fourth in Zones 1 - 5) was five white sturgeon per vessel.
-On October 4 - 5, (one period in Zones 1 - 5), the vessel limit was two white sturgeon.
+The landing lin for the first four fishing periods (three in Zones $4 - 5$, and the fourth in Zones $1 - 5$) was five white sturgeon per vessel.
+October $4 - 5$, (one period in Zones $1 - 5$), the vessel limit was two white sturgeon.
 2013: Sturgeon retention was allowed for the first seven of 34 late fall fishing periods (during September 15-30).
-The landing limit was two white sturgeon per vessel during each week sturgeon were allowed.
+The landi limit was two white sturgeon per vessel during each week sturgeon were allowed.
 Sturgeon retention was not allowed from October 1-November 1.
+2014-2016: No sturgeon allowed retention during 2014, 2015, and 2016.
+2017: Two 10-hour fishing periods in Zones 4-5 with weekly landing limits: of five white sturgeon per vessel duri September 17 through September 20.